firepenguindisopanda/experiment-uwi-dcit-chatbot/README.md

 ### Backend (API) - Choose a Framework:

-- Decide whether you want to use Flask or FastAPI.
+- Decide whether I want to use Flask or FastAPI.
 Both are excellent choices, but FastAPI is known for its speed and automatic API documentation.

 ### Create API Endpoints:

 - Define API endpoints for actions like querying the chatbot, updating the knowledge base, and retrieving recent events.

-- Implement these endpoints using the existing logic in your Streamlit app.
+- Implement these endpoints using the existing logic in the Streamlit app.

 ### ORM for Data Storage: